GiantSpaceRobot/tsRNAsearch/README.md

 tsRNAsearch_DE.sh -g human -d ExampleData/ -e additional-files/Example_ExperimentLayout.csv -o MyResults -t 1
 ```
 ## More Information
-Many ncRNA identification pipelines are based on differential gene expression.
-This is a useful method but can fall short if portions of the differentially expressed ncRNAs are degraded, thus reducing the DE identification power. tsRNAsearch addresses this issue by applying a standard DE analysis and two separate (but related) methods to identify fragmented ncRNAs, especially tsRNAs.

 #### ncRNA identification methods:
 * DESeq2
 * Distribution score
 * Cleavage score
 tsRNAsearch\_DE.sh executes tsRNAsearch.sh on each RNA-seq file, concatenates the results and uses the three aformentioned methods to identify ncRNAs (both fragmented and full), and genes.

 ### tsRNAsearch.sh